php-dev-br/laravel-doc-pt-br/billing.md

     $user->subscription('main')->resume();

 If the user cancels a subscription and then resumes that subscription before the subscription has fully expired, they will not be billed immediately.
 Instead, their subscription will simply be re-activated, and they will be billed on the original billing cycle.

-<a name="updating-credit-cards"></a>
-### Updating Credit Cards

-The `updateCard` method may be used to update a customer's credit card information.
-This method accepts a Stripe token and will assign the new credit card as the default billing source:

-    $user->updateCard($creditCardToken);

 <a name="subscription-trials"></a>
 ## Subscription Trials